 The Request for Qualifications (RFQ) is complete.

 KRRC’s evaluation of the Statement of Qualifications pursuant to the Request for Qualifications for the Dam Removal Design-Build Contract is complete.
-The following approved shortlisted Respondents will be issued the Request for Proposal (RFP) and will be invited to prepare Proposals in response to the RFP.
+The following approved shortlisted respondents will be issued the Request for Proposal (RFP) and will be invited to prepare formal proposals.

 - Barnard Construction Company, Inc. (firstname.lastname@example.org)